Infineon/arduino-devops/docs/compile-examples/getting-started.rst

 Getting started
 ----------------

-This section will guide your through the steps to setup the compile examples workflow in your repository.
+This section will guide you through the steps to setup the compile examples workflow in your repository.

 Prerequisites
 ^^^^^^^^^^^^^^